 The Key to Penetrative Disruption in Financial Services

 The financial services market is in such a flux that more and more innovation trends are appearing before the-still-new ones even get a full chance to run their course.
 One way to be disruptive in this setting is by competing fiercely against recent market entrants.
 Another way is to acquire the most relevant ones.
 But a combined approach could work better than either one alone.

 There are many startups with good, applicable ideas, and some have turned these into substantial profits already.
 A custom technology scouting solution such as Q-scout can give companies an effective and manageable way to scan the market and manage the evaluation of successful startups, pertinent technologies and IP for potential merger and acquisition opportunities.
 This process can be incredibly valuable, and when managed on a platform which is integrated with both internal and external innovation management initiatives, it becomes a cohesive and comprehensive defense against any contemporary business challenge.
-The platform’s dedicated ‘sonar’ visualization tool allows companies to get a comprehensive overview of all activities undertaken by users, identify where the best ideas are coming from, forecast trends and lucrative opportunities, as well as rapidly identify workflow bottlenecks.
+The platform’s dedicated ‘sonar’ visualization tool allows companies to get a comprehensive overview of all activities undertaken by users, identify where the best ideas are coming from, forecast trends (via trend forecasting software) and lucrative opportunities, as well as rapidly identify workflow bottlenecks.

 All things considered, in today’s economy, and especially in the financial services industry, accessing and leveraging the great potential of crowds is now a crucial success factor, more than ever.
 Whether it’s the company’s clients, employees or the new co-players in the industry, reaching out in a structured way will allow companies to develop future-proof alliances.